estea8968/s2m/long_desc.md

-s2m is a Python program that acts as a bridge between the Scratch 2 off-line editor and the micro:bit computer.
+s2m is a Python program that acts as a bridge between the Scratch 2 off-line editor and the bpi-bit computer.
 It allows you to easily create Scratch programs that interact with the micro:bit.

 MAJOR FEATURES: